Carter Kieboom

-Carter Alswinn Kieboom (/ˈkiːbuːm/ KEE-boom; born September 3, 1997) is an American professional baseball third baseman who is a free agent.
+Carter Alswinn Kieboom (/ˈkiːbuːm/ KEE-boom; born September 3, 1997) is an American professional baseball third baseman in the Philadelphia Phillies organization.
 He has previously played in Major League Baseball (MLB) for the Washington Nationals and Los Angeles Angels.
 He made his MLB debut in 2019.

 Amateur career

 Kieboom attended George Walton Comprehensive High School in Marietta, Georgia.
 He committed to attend Clemson University to play college baseball for the Clemson Tigers.
-He was drafted by the Washington Nationals in the first round of the 2016 Major League Baseball Draft.

 Professional career

 Washington Nationals

-Kieboom announced he would be signing with the Nationals and joining the organization on June 11, 2016.
-He spent his first professional season with the rookie–level Gulf Coast League Nationals where he batted .244 with four home runs and 25 RBIs.
-In 2017 with the Single–A Hagerstown Suns, he was hitting .333 and six home runs and 20 RBIs before a hamstring injury on May 12 placed him on the disabled list.
-Kieboom was named to the Northern Division All-Star team in the South Atlantic League, alongside several Suns teammates.
-Both Baseball America and MLB Pipeline listed Kieboom as the Nationals' fourth-best prospect as of their 2017 season.
-After returning to action late in the season, Kieboom played in six games with the GCL Nationals and seven games with the Low–A Auburn Doubledays before returning to Hagerstown.
+The Washington Nationals drafted Kieboom in the first round of the 2016 Major League Baseball draft.
+Kieboom announced he would sign with the Nationals on June 11.
+He spent that summer with the rookie-level Gulf Coast League Nationals where he batted .244 with four home runs and 25 RBIs.
+In 2017 with the Single-A Hagerstown Suns, he was hitting .333 and six home runs and 20 RBIs before a hamstring injury on May 12 placed him on the disabled list.
+Kieboom was named to the Northern Division All-Star team in the South Atlantic League.
+Both Baseball America and MLB Pipeline listed Kieboom as the Nationals' fourth-best prospect during the 2017 season.
+After returning to action late in the season, Kieboom played in six games with the GCL Nationals and seven games with the Low-A Auburn Doubledays before returning to Hagerstown.
 Across all three levels, he had a .297 batting average with nine home runs in 61 games for the 2017 season.

 Playing for the High-A Potomac Nationals in 2018, Kieboom was named a Carolina League All-Star, one of six Potomac players so honored.
 In the All-Star Game, he hit a home run while going 3-for-5.
-He was promoted to the Double–A Harrisburg Senators for the first time following the All-Star Game, homering off Baltimore Orioles prospect Keegan Akin in his first game at the higher level on June 21, 2018.
-Representing Team USA, he was one of two Nationals minor league players, along with Dominican-raised infielder Luis García for Team World, selected to play in the All-Star Futures Game at Nationals Park in 2018.
+He was promoted to the Double-A Harrisburg Senators for the first time following the All-Star Game, homering off Baltimore Orioles prospect Keegan Akin in his first game at the higher level on June 21.
+Representing Team USA, he was one of two Nationals minor league players, along with Dominican-raised infielder Luis García Jr. for Team World, selected to play in the All-Star Futures Game at Nationals Park in 2018.